PDF download Download Article

 Board Game Expert

 This article was co-authored by Ashton Wu and by wikiHow staff writer, Aly Rusciano.
 Ashton Wu is a Board Game expert at Shelfside.
 After delving into the Yugioh tournament community while growing up, Ashton launched himself into the board gaming community in 2014 and went into reviewing board games as a career full-time in 2019.
-His YouTube channel Shelfside has over 50K subscribers and over 4 million views, assisted by written reviews on the Shelfside website and BoardGameGeek.com.
+His YouTube channel Shelfside has over 53K subscribers and over 4 million views, assisted by written reviews on the Shelfside website and BoardGameGeek.com.
 He also consults with gaming companies to build high-quality gaming products.
 Ashton is a tournament commentator, board game playthrough director, and host of the Shelfside Podcast, where he talks about board games with his business partner, Daniel.
 He received a Bachelor of Arts in Economics at the University of California, Santa Barbara, in addition to the Technology Management Certificate.
+This article has been viewed 2,033 times.

 Categories: Board Games